 FERNANDO BENGOECHEA 1965 - 2004

-Internationally acclaimed photographer Fernando Bengoechea lost his life when he was swept to sea by a massive Tsunami that hit the Indian Ocean in December 2004.
+A massive Tsunami took the life of internationally acclaimed photographer Fernando Bengoechea in December 2004.
 He was vacationing in Sri Lanka with partner Nate Berkus.
-Nate survived the natural disaster.
+Nate miraculously survived the disaster.
 Fernando's body was never found.
 He was 39.

 You can learn a little more about it from this Oprah Winfrey show.

-Nate describes Fernando and tells the incredible Tsunami survival story in his book The Things That Matter.
-Here is the excerpt of this amazing book.
+We are so incredibly touched by the way Nate Berkus describes Fernando, their love and how he changed his life for the better.
+Nate also shares the incredible Tsunami survival experience in his book The Things That Matter.
+Here is the excerpt of this amazing read.

 "Fernando and I met in 2003 at a photo shoot for O at Home magazine.
 He had been hired to photograph the makeover process of a living room I was brought in to redo.
 How many people are lucky enough to have the very first meeting of a great love documented by the nature of what they do professionally?
 The day I met him, I could see, through his photographs, how he saw me, and I remember thinking, Things don't get any better than this.